codesalley/todo_list/README.md

-# Todo List Allow users to create and manage their task. todo list are grouped in projects.
+# Todo List Allow users to create and manage their task. todo lists are grouped in projects.

 ![](./ss.png)